downingbots/ALSET/README.md

 To train, run:

-  - python3 ./sir_jetbot_train.py --app="TT"
+  - python3 ./alset_train.py --app="TT"
-  - python3 ./sir_jetbot_train.py --func="QUICK_SCAN_FOR_CUBE"
+  - python3 ./alset_train.py --func="QUICK_SCAN_FOR_CUBE"

-The joystick commands on the logitech controller are:
+The joystick commands for the ALSET S on the logitech controller are:

   - TELEOP LEFT_TRACK               => "y" axis
   - TELEOP RIGHT_TRACK              => "ry" axis